 In furtherance of the compensation objectives outlined above, the Committee compares executive compensation levels with those of other North American auto companies.
 This benchmarking is done with respect to base salary and annual bonus.
-This process was most recently undertaken in 2007 with the assistance of Mercers.
+This process was most recently undertaken in 2009 with the assistance of Mercers.
 This provided guidance to the Committee on executive compensation and allowed the Committee to evaluate market compensation information and ensure that the compensation approach and structure is appropriate and reflects compensation trends in the market place.
-Regarding its compensation deliberations in respect of the 2010 fiscal year, the Committee determined that the current level of compensation was appropriate for the circumstances of the automotive industry and the position of the Corporation.
+Regarding its compensation deliberations in respect of the 2011 fiscal year, the Committee determined that the current level of compensation was appropriate for the circumstances of the automotive industry and the position of the Corporation.

-For 2009 the HR&C Committee quantified and reviewed all elements of the compensation of the Corporation's executives named in the Summary Compensation Table, below (the "Named Executive Officers" or "NEOs").
+For 2010 the HR&C Committee quantified and reviewed all elements of the compensation of the Corporation's executives named in the Summary Compensation Table, below (the "Named Executive Officers" or "NEOs").
 The Committee also quantified and reviewed the projected payouts to the Named Executive Officers and payouts resulting from their termination and under the Corporation's Share Option Plan and other payouts.
-The Committee reviewed all of this information to ensure that it had complete understanding of each element of the compensation arrangements in effect for the NEO's, including an understanding of the "total" current executive compensation including future commitments.
+The Committee reviewed all of this information at two meetings held in November 2010 when the financial results for the fiscal year were known to ensure that it had complete understanding of each element of the compensation arrangements in effect for the NEO's, including an understanding of the "total" current executive compensation including future commitments.

-The HR&C Committee believes that the total compensation packages of the Corporation's executive officers are appropriate in light of the Corporation's overall performance during 2009 given the drastic upheavals and insolvencies experienced in the automotive sector during the year and the significant improvement in the Corporation's cash flow, working capital, debt level and overall balance sheet during the year.
-While the HR&C Committee considered the

-Corporation's share price performance as a factor in its compensation determinations, including in comparison to peer companies, it recognizes that the Corporation's share price is heavily influenced by the fact that the entire automotive sector was 'out of favour' for the last several years owing to the distressed condition of the Corporation's major OEM customers and more recently owing to the collapse of consumer demand for automobiles and other industrial products.
+The HR&C Committee believes that the total compensation packages of the Corporation's executive officers are appropriate in light of the Corporation's overall performance during 2010 given the recovery from the drastic upheavals and insolvencies experienced in the automotive sector in 2009 and the significant improvement in the Corporation's earnings, cash position and continuing cost reduction initiatives during the year.
+The HR&C Committee also considered the Corporation's share price performance as a factor in its compensation determinations.
+It undertook a comparison of the Corporation to its peer companies and the HR&C Committee recognizes that the Corporation's share price is partly influenced by the prospects of the entire automotive sector.